jackdnguyen/covid19-data-viewer/README.md

 # Covid19DataViewer
 Hello, this is a COVID-19 Data viewer for Canada.
 The purpose of this project is to examine the timeline of the pandemic COVID-19.
 Visualized with charts and tables, the data is extracted from https://opencovid.ca/api/ and is formulated based off user time-input and filters.

-Deployed with AWS S3 at: http://jackdnguyen-covid19-dataviewer.s3-website-us-west-1.amazonaws.com

-This project was generated with Angular CLI version 14.2.0.
+Deployed with Github pages at: https://jackdnguyen.github.io/covid19-data-viewer/ This project was generated with Angular CLI version 14.2.0.

 ## Development server